dip-proto/fastly.js/TECHNICAL_DETAILS.md

 Each phase includes comprehensive testing to ensure correctness and performance.
 The implementation has successfully completed phases 1-6 and partially completed phase 7.

+## Security Features Implementation

+The implementation now includes comprehensive security features through the WAF (Web Application Firewall) and rate limiting modules:

+### WAF Functions

+The WAF module provides the following capabilities:

+1. **Request Filtering**:
+   - `waf.allow()`: Explicitly allows a request that might otherwise be blocked
+   - `waf.block(status, message)`: Explicitly blocks a request with a specified status code and message
+   - `waf.log(message)`: Logs a message to the WAF logging endpoint

+2. **Rate Limiting**:
+   - `waf.rate_limit(key, limit, window)`: Implements a token bucket rate limiter
+   - `waf.rate_limit_tokens(key)`: Returns the number of tokens remaining in a rate limit bucket

+### Rate Limiting Functions

+The rate limiting module provides the following capabilities:

+1. **Rate Counters**:
+   - `ratelimit.open_window(windowSeconds)`: Opens a rate counter window with the specified duration
+   - `ratelimit.ratecounter_increment(counterName, incrementBy)`: Increments a named rate counter

+2. **Rate Checking**:
+   - `ratelimit.check_rate(counterName, ratePerSecond)`: Checks if a rate limit has been exceeded
+   - `ratelimit.check_rates(counterName, rates)`: Checks if any of multiple rate limits have been exceeded

+3. **Penalty Box**:
+   - `ratelimit.penaltybox_add(penaltyboxName, identifier, duration)`: Adds an identifier to a penalty box
+   - `ratelimit.penaltybox_has(penaltyboxName, identifier)`: Checks if an identifier is in a penalty box

+These security features allow for comprehensive protection against various threats, including:

+- SQL injection attacks
+- Cross-site scripting (XSS)
+- Path traversal attempts
+- Brute force attacks
+- Denial of service attacks
+- Scraping and bot activity

 ## Recent Improvements and Fixes

+### Security Module Implementation

+- Added a new `vcl-security.ts` module to implement WAF and rate limiting functionality
+- Integrated security functions into the VCL context and standard library
+- Implemented token bucket algorithm for rate limiting
+- Added penalty box functionality for temporary blocking of abusive clients
+- Created a test VCL file (`security_test.vcl`) to demonstrate security features

 ### VCL Parser Enhancements